jpgpi250/piholemanual/README.md

 - The deprecated lists will remain available, to allow users to implement the new policy.

 # Terms of Services (ToS)
-- By using the scripts and datasets, you agree that:
+By using the scripts and datasets, you agree that:
-- The scripts and datasets can be used for both, commercial and non-commercial purpose without any limitations (CC0 - No Rights Reserved)
+- The scripts and datasets can be used for both, commercial and non-commercial purpose without any limitations (CC0 - No Rights Reserved).
-- Scripts and Data offered is served as it is on best effort
+- Scripts and Data offered is served as it is on best effort.
 - I (jpgpi250) can not be held liable for any false positive or damage caused by the use of the scripts and datasets offered.